patrickjuchli/basic-ftp/README.md

 Get the size of a file in the working directory.

+`rename(path, newPath): Promise<Response>`

+Rename a file.
+Depending on the server you may also use this to move a file to another directory by providing full paths.

 `remove(filename, ignoreErrorCodes = false): Promise<Response>`

 Remove a file from the working directory.